 Summarise To provide a brief account giving the main points of a The learner will be expected to examine a topic or set of information and topic or range of topics. condense it into a concise summary that captures the essential points, themes, or arguments, without including unnecessary details.
 The learner should be able to demonstrate the ability to distill complex or extensive information into its core components and present it in a clear and coherent manner focusing on the most significant aspects and omitting extraneous details.
-Use To employ something for a particular purpose; operate a The learner will be expected to use a system, process or tool in a practical system or process. assessment activity requiring them to apply theoretical knowledge or skills in real-world scenarios to demonstrate competency and understanding.
+Use The learner will be expected to use a system, process or tool in a practical system or process. assessment activity requiring them to apply theoretical knowledge or skills in real-world scenarios to demonstrate competency and understanding.